UstadMobile/UstadMobile/test-end-to-end/android-maestro/README.md

 ### Resource IDs (testtags)

-Editable fields: testTag should be the label, in snake_case
+Editable fields: testTag should be the label, in snake_case e.g. if a field label is "First names", then the id will be first_names .

+Buttons: testTag should be label_button

 Date/time combined fields: two test tags - one for date, one for time e.g.  dont_show_before_date, dont_show_before_time

+Rich text (click to move to edit): Most screens where the user can enter rich text, they will click on the text and then be taken to another screen to actually edit the text (due to screen size limitations).

-Rich text (click to move to edit): com.toughra.ustadmobile:id/text_input_edit_text
+ID to click on to move to next edit screen: com.toughra.ustadmobile:id/text_input_edit_text

-Rich text in editing screen: com.toughra.ustadmobile:id/editor

-Buttons: testTag should be label_button
+ID to click on to actually edit rich text: com.toughra.ustadmobile:id/editor

 **Other Ids**

-Floating action button: floating_action_button
+Floating action button: floating_action_button (note: selecting this by the text in the button does not work).

 Action bar button (e.g. save/done): action_bar_button